dhermes/bezier/docs/abi/status.rst

       triple root or higher).
 The multiplicity is detected by the observed rate of convergence.

-   .. c:var:: NO_CONVERGE
+   .. c:enumerator:: NO_CONVERGE

       (``2``)
       An iterative method failed to converge in the maximum allowed number of iterations.

-   .. c:var:: INSUFFICIENT_SPACE
+   .. c:enumerator:: INSUFFICIENT_SPACE

       (``3``)
       All allocation must be done by the caller, hence any variable-size output must be already allocated.
 This will be used when the caller has not allocated enough space for the output values.

-   .. c:var:: SAME_CURVATURE
+   .. c:enumerator:: SAME_CURVATURE

       (``4``)
       Classification of a curve-curve intersection failed due to two curves having identical curvature at a tangent intersection.

-   .. c:var:: BAD_INTERIOR
+   .. c:enumerator:: BAD_INTERIOR

       (``5``)
       Caused by a failure during the process of triangle-triangle intersection.